JasonBenfield/HubWebApp/readme.md

 # Setup XTI Environment
 Set XTI_Dir environment variable to override the default XTI directory of c:\\Xti

-Download Tools.zip from release
+Download HubWebAppTools.zip from release

 Extract to %XTI_Dir%

-Download Powershell.zip from release
+Download HubWebAppPowershell.zip from release

 Extract to %XTI_Dir%